phillip-kruger/phillip-kruger.github.io/_posts/2017-11-12-farjars_thinwars_and_why_openliberty_is_cool.md

 * [KumuluzEE](https://ee.kumuluz.com/)
 * [Meecrowave](http://openwebbeans.apache.org/meecrowave/index.html)

-As mentioned, there are many pros to having a fatjar deployment.
+There are many pros to having a fatjar deployment.
 However, there are some cons as well.

 * You make this choice at development time (and it's actually a deployment time choice).
 I like to separate my development model from my deployment model.
 * This gives you a sub-optimal development cycle.
 You need to build a fatjar, then stop the previous version, most likely with a kill, then do a start again.
 The turnaround from "code change" to "code running" gets annoyingly long after a while.
 One of the benefits of deploying a thin war to a running application server is the quick turnaround.
-(Adam Bien explain it better in his video "[Thin WARs, Java EE 7, Docker and Productivity](https://www.youtube.com/watch?v=5N4EUDhrkec)")
 * Not having a classpath is actually a pro and a con.
-Even though one of the advertised advantages of fatjars is not having an application server, you actually still have an application server.
-It's just embedded.
-Having only one jar file means your application and the embedded application server has the same dependencies.
+Even though one of the advertised advantages of fatjars is not having an application server, you actually still have an application server, it's just embedded.
+Having only one jar file, means your application and the embedded application server have the same dependencies.
 You might run into issues where your application uses another version of a dependency than the embedded server.
 This can cause some nice hidden bugs.
 Having the ability to isolate the application server classpath from you application is actually a good thing.
 Java 9 might solve this, however most application servers are still running on Java 8.

 # Docker.
 Docker has taken the microservices approach a level deeper and allow you to isolate on OS level.
-This means building separated jar files becomes less relevant as you will be building separated Docker images.
+This means, building separate jar files become less relevant as you will be building separate Docker images.

 Building a fat jar to be deployed as a Docker image is actually slower and heavier than a thin war.
 You typically layer you Docker images:

 ![](/images/Fatjars_Thinwars_and_why_OpenLiberty_is_cool/docker_layering.png)

-(above: your final layer in the fatjar option is much heavier than the thinwar option)
+(above: your final layer in the fatjar option is much heavier than the thinwar option, as it includes the embedded application server)

 # OpenLiberty is cool !